Top Rated Family Law Firm Attorney in Portland, Oregon

 lawyers

 Portland, OR family law attorney Shawn Menashe talks about what a potential client can expect at an initial consultation.
-At an initial consultation, clients should expect to receive information that allows them to take the time needed to make a fully informed decision about their next steps.
-This consultation is unique in that, at this stage, the attorney is not yet formally representing them, and they are not officially a client.
-However, everything discussed remains protected by attorney-client privilege, creating a safe and confidential environment.
-Under Oregon’s conflict laws, the attorney is also prohibited from meeting with the opposing party, ensuring that clients face no pressure.
+He explains that during an initial consultation, clients should expect to leave with enough information to make a fully informed decision about how they wish to proceed.
+A consultation is unique because, at that stage, there is no formal attorney-client relationship; however, it is still protected under attorney-client privilege, ensuring confidentiality and creating a safe space for open discussion.
+Under Oregon’s conflict laws, he cannot meet with the opposing party, which removes outside pressure and allows the client to speak freely.

 More Videos From This Lawyer